magnetic-pi/sharejs-wysiwyg/README.md

 ===============

 ShareWysiwyg is an editor that combines the best of both:   ShareJS - https://github.com/share/ShareJS bootstrap-wysiwyg - https://github.com/mindmup/bootstrap-wysiwyg/
+The goal of this project is to offer a easy to implement collaborative WYSIWYG editor.

 ##Requirements
 1. NodeJS